Satellite Symposia

 How many people attend DDW?

-Approximately 13,000+ attendees for both in-person and the online platform.
+Approximately 13,000+ attendees for both in-person and the online registration.

 How many people ususally attend a Satellite Symposium, and what is the audience demographic?

 DDW does not guarantee attendance.
 Attendance heavily depends on your topic; however, date and time may have some impact based on conflicting priorities.
-Attendance is primarily driven by pre-show marketing efforts and tactics deployed by sponsoring organizations.
+Attendance heavily depends on your topic and is driven by pre-show and on-site marketing efforts and tactics deployed by sponsoring organizations.
 Based on historical data, a.m. symposia can average anywhere between 150-350 attendees, and p.m. symposia average anywhere from 200-500 attendees.
 DDW does not track audience demographics at symposia.

 Is virtual satellite permitted?